tangypnuaa/DUAL/README.md

 2. Run the active learning procedures with compared methods according to the *Usage* section.
 3. Plot the learning curves with the code in `misc/plot_paper.py`.
 4. Run the ablation studies with `python pshell_abl.py`
-5. Generate the latex content of table 1 with the code in `misc/table_paper.py`.
+5. Generate the latex content of table 2 and 3 with the code in `misc/table_paper.py`.